swayam1604/neu-hire_suprathon/README.md

 ⚠️ **Project Status:** Prototype / Work In Progress - Some features are planned but not yet implemented.

 ---
+## ⚠️ Model Files Notice

+This project includes pretrained model files (`.h5`, `.sav`, `.hdf5`) for demo and prototype purposes only.
+These models were used for:

+- Emotion detection (audio)
+- Personality trait prediction (text)
+- Interview scoring (combined)

+🔒 **These are not production-grade models** and may not generalize beyond controlled inputs.
+They are provided solely to demonstrate concept feasibility for SuPrathon 2K25.

+---

 ## 📌 Project Overview